When Should Senior Citizens Sell Their Home? Considerations, Tips, and More

 Preparing the house for sale can be easier if you have a plan and know when to seek help.

-Start by creating a timeline.
-Include the following:
+Start by creating a timeline that includes:

-When you want to sell your home
+- When you want to sell your home

-When the ideal time to move might be, and
+- The ideal time to move out

-How long it may take to pack up your belongings.
+- How long it may take to pack up your belongings

 From there, you’ll have a clear picture of how and when you need to take action.
+Senior Services of America’s senior living community finder can help you proactively find your next home.

 #2: Declutter Your Belongings